dbuezas/lovelace-plotly-graph-card/readme.md

 ### Now line

 When using offsets, it is useful to have a line that indicates the current time.
-This can be done by using a lambda function that returns a line with the current time as x value and 0 and 1 as y values.
+This can be done by using a universal function that returns a line with the current time as x value and 0 and 1 as y values.
 The line is then hidden from the legend.

 ```yaml
 type: custom:plotly-graph